Skip to content

 Congratulations to CMRB Co-director Emeritus Prof. Nira Yuval-Davis, who has been awarded the Leverhulme Emeritus Fellowship to examine "Climate Change and the Politics of Belonging".

-This research explores how the growing concern over the extreme effects of climate changes affects governments and people’s everyday politics.
+This research explores how the growing concern over the extreme effects of climate change affects governments and people’s everyday politics.
 At a time of global increase in nativist movements and anti-immigration sentiments, there is also a recognition that these issues cannot be solved on a national basis and that climate change has become a major new driver of human displacement and migration.
 The research examines media and policy debates as well as grassroots activism on these issues in two countries where issues of migration and security of borders have been central - the UK and Israel.

 The research project is due to start on 1 November 2020 and will last for 24 months.